The moduli space of $S^1$-type zero loci for $\mathbb{Z}/2$-harmonic spinors in dimension 3

-Moreover, the data $\Sigma$ can be formulated as the zero locus of a $\mathbb{Z}/2$-harmonic spinor.
-In [1], Clifford Taubes showed the set $\Sigma$ will always have a corresponding $\mathbb{Z}/2$- spinor $\psi$ which satisfies the Dirac equation $D\psi=0$ and $|\psi|$ can be extended Holder continuously to zero on $\Sigma$.\\
+Moreover, $\Sigma$ can be formulated as the zero locus of a $\mathbb{Z}/2$-harmonic spinor.
+In \cite{A}, Taubes shows the set $\Sigma$ will always have a corresponding $\mathbb{Z}/2$- spinor $\psi$ satisfying the Dirac equation $D\psi=0$ such that $|\psi|$ can be extended H\"older continuously to be zero on $\Sigma$.

-The $PSL(2;\mathbb{C})$ compactness theorem suggests that data sets consisting of pairs $(\Sigma,\psi)$ with $\Sigma$ being a closed Hausdorff dimension 1 set and $\psi$ a $\mathbb{Z}/2$ harmonic spinor with norm zero on $\Sigma$ have a role to play in 3 dimensional differential topology.
-So a natural question we can ask is the following: Can we find a way to parametrize the data $(\Sigma, \psi)$?\\
+The $PSL(2,\mathbb{C})$ compactness theorem suggests that data sets consisting of pairs $(\Sigma,\psi)$ with $\Sigma$ a closed set of Hausdorff dimension 1 set and $\psi$ a $\mathbb{Z}/2$-harmonic spinor with norm zero on $\Sigma$ should play a role to play in three-dimensional differential topology.
+So a natural question we can ask is the following: Can we find a way to parametrize the data $(\Sigma, \psi)$?

-Meanwhile, in [2], Clifford Taubes showed more properties for this data set $\Sigma$.
-It is a conjecture that $\Sigma$ is a $C^1$ curve for the metric $g$ suitably generic, this conjecture is also mentioned in [10].
-So we consider the case that $\Sigma$ is a 1-dimensional submanifold in this paper.\\
+Meanwhile, in \cite{B}, Taubes shows that $\Sigma$ is a $C^1$-curve on an open dense subset of $\Sigma$.
+After this work, Zhang \cite{P} shows that $\Sigma$ is always a rectifiable curve.
+All these results indicate the conjecture that $\Sigma$ is a $C^1$ curve for the metric $g$ which is suitably generic.
+This conjecture is also mentioned in \cite{J}.
+So it is natural to take $\Sigma$ a 1-dimensional submanifold in this paper.